Utk984/SnakeGame/README.md

 ## ISSUES Tracker

-- [ ] Output time at the end of the game in a more understandable manner
-- [ ] Maybe change the last command line arg to accept "user"/"bfs"/"dfs"/"bestfs" instead of 0/1/2/3/4 as that would be more intuitive
 - [ ] Print Snake head and body differently?

+- [x] Maybe change the last command line arg to accept "user"/"bfs"/"dfs"/"bestfs" instead of 0/1/2/3/4 as that would be more intuitive
+- [x] Output time at the end of the game in a more understandable manner
 - [x] When user is playing, and goal test is reached, the game shows goal test not reached
 - [x] User args to define snake pos and game pos
 - [x] If you go back into the snake, the snake dies